1902 Vanderbilt Commodores football team: LSU

 "The rumor that Coach Watkins will discontinue his connection with the Vanderbilt Athletic Association at the close of the present season is creating such interest in football circles.
 It is reliably stated that Mr. Watkins will resign his position as head coach of the Vanderbilt football and baseball teams in order that he devote attention to the study of law exclusively.

-"Walter H. Watkins is the most successful coach who has trained a team in the South for years.
-He has had charge of the Vanderbilt team for two years, and both years won the championship of the Southern Intercollegiate Athletic Association.
-The year previously he coached the Auburn team through the most successful season that the institute has experienced on the gridiron in its history.
-Last spring he coached the Vanderbilt baseball team and was remarkably successful with indifferent and untrained material, winning a large majority.
-Of the games played.
-He is an indefatigable worker and has the idea of amateur athletics developed to a clear-out and scientific fashion.